A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection

 \section{A Generalisation of Error-Driven Optimization for Ranking-Based Losses}

 Generalizing the error-driven optimization technique of AP Loss \cite{APLoss} to other ranking-based loss functions is not trivial.
-In particular, identifying the primary terms is a challenge especially when the loss has components that involve only positive examples, such as the localization error in LRP loss.
+In particular, identifying the primary terms is a challenge especially when the loss has components that involve only positive examples, such as the localisation error in aLRP Loss.

 Given a ranking-based loss function, $\mathcal{L}=\frac{1}{Z}\sum_{i \in \mathcal{P}} \ell(i)$, defined as a sum over individual losses, $\ell(i)$, at positive examples (e.g., Eq. \eqref{eq:APLoss}), with $Z$ as a problem specific normalization constant, our goal is to express $\mathcal{L}$ as a sum of \textit{primary terms} in a more general form than Eq. \eqref{eq:APPrimaryTerms}: